robbstenman/ai-case-study/README.md

 There is an article in *Wired* titled "The Elusive Hunt for a Robot That Can Pick a Ripe Strawberry" published on February 16, 2022.
 The opening paragraph states:

 >Ten years ago, a company called Agrobot demonstrated a strawberry-harvesting robot in a field in Davis, California.
-Today, Agrobot’s strawberry picker remains a prototype.
+Today, Agrobot’s strawberry picker remains a prototype.[^10]

 Further down in the article, it says:

->A recent study reviewed nearly 50 harvesting robot projects from 2000 to 2020 and found that harvesting robots have yet to see widespread use, in large part because most robots still can’t do a better job than a human.
+>A recent study reviewed nearly 50 harvesting robot projects from 2000 to 2020 and found that harvesting robots have yet to see widespread use, in large part because most robots still can’t do a better job than a human.[^10]

 This is about to change with the adoption of AI, more compute power than before, and better cameras and sensors.